 Despite the many advances in technology and common promises of a “personal trainer in your pocket,” this crucial assessment-based approach to physical health remains largely absent from the digital fitness space.

-The danger of randomly selected exercise.
+The dangers of randomly selected exercise

 When we leave behind assessments and recommendations tailored to our bodies, we do random workouts.
 Randomness contributes to a lack of understanding of how our bodies work, and what they need to move well.